-- 1. Select a frequency using the AM/FM select controls. - 2.
-Press the AUTO control. - 3.
-When the first six strong stations are filled, the station stored in memory preset control 1 will start playing.
+- 1. Press and momentarily hold the AM/FM control. - 2.
+AUTOSET will flash in the display as the frequency band is scrolled through. - 3.
+When the six strongest stations are filled, the station stored in memory preset control 1 will start playing.